s2t2/pegasus-notes/README.md

 module load miniconda/miniconda3
 ```

+You will need to run this every time you login to the server?

-Once installed, we should have access to anaconda command line tool.
+Once loaded, we should have access to anaconda command line tool.

 Listing environments: